hero media

 Chuck a sickie this summer and get a big brewery discount.
 (Image: The Bob Hawke Beer & Leisure Centre)

-Aussies are now taking around 14 sick days a year, up significantly on previous years.
+Aussies are now taking around 14 sick days a year, up significantly from previous years.
 That’s according to The State of Sick Leave (Sickies) in Australia report by Hawke’s Brewing Co., which found up to 70.8 per cent of us admit to taking at least one fake sick day a year.

 Enter the brewery’s new activation, Operation: Sickie .
-Call in sick over summer and you’ll get a 49 per cent discount from your bill (low-visibility tables only) at the Bob Hawke Beer & Leisure Centre in Marrickville, plus a special ‘sick note’ signed by the man himself.
+Call in sick over summer, and you’ll get a 49 per cent discount from your bill (low-visibility tables only) at the Bob Hawke Beer & Leisure Centre in Marrickville, plus a special ‘sick note’ signed by the man himself.
 The catch?
 A text or email to your boss is required as proof.

 What’s on in Victoria in January